Yediyurappa will not remain CM for long, his successor will be from north Karnataka: BJP MLA | Politics

 Indicating a rebellion, senior BJP legislator Basanagouda Patil Yatnal has said that B S Yediyurappa will not remain Chief Minister for long and the high command has decided that his successor will be from the north Karnataka region.
 The former Union Minister even accused the Chief Minister of taking all the development work to his home district of Shivamogga, while taking back the funds allocated to MLAs of other constituencies.

-However, several BJP leaders including its state unit chief Nalin Kumar Kateel have strongly refuted Yatnal's claims and ruled out any leadership change. "...Rs 125 crore had come (for constituency), but our own Chief Minister took it back, after that a fight has started between me and him.
-He is taking things to Shivamogga... he will not be there (as CM) for long, his (time) has come," Yatnal said.
+While, several BJP leaders including its state unit chief Nalin Kumar Kateel have strongly refuted Yatnal's claims and ruled out any leadership change, Chief Minister Yediyurappa said he will talk to the disgruntled leader. "...Rs 125 crore had come (for constituency), but our own Chief Minister took it back, after that a fight has started between me and him.
+He is taking things to Shivamogga...he will not be there (as CM) for long, his (time) has come," Yatnal said.

 This is not the first time that Yatnal has expressed his displeasure against Yediyurappa.
 Claiming that he was upset regarding development of his constituency, Yatnal, while denying ministerial aspirations and rebellion against the Chief Minister, in June had stated that Prime Minister Narendra Modi and Home Minister Amit Shah were his leaders and Yediyurappa was "only the Chief Minister."
 Responding to a question about change in leadership, he had then said that it was for the high command to decide and he would share his opinion on the matter at the right forum.